Indians in Iran: History

-In 1920s, about 180 Indian families went to Zahidan.
+In the 1920s, about 180 Indian families went to Zahidan.
 Following this initial influx, some of them started settling down in the nearby towns of Birijand, Zabol and Mashhad.
-In 1950s, more Indians migrated to Iran and settled primarily in Tehran.
-They consisted of Sikhs and Gujaratis.
+In the 1950s, more Indians migrated to Iran and settled primarily in Tehran.
+They consisted primarily of Punjabis and Gujaratis.
 In the 1960s and early 1970s, about 10,000 Indian doctors, engineers, and teachers moved to Iran as a response to the open policies initiated by the Shah of Iran, but most of them left Iran after the Iranian revolution.

-Today, over 4,000 non-resident Indians are residing in Iran.
+Today, over 4,000 non-resident Indians reside in Iran.